Santa Caterina dei Funari: History

 In 1534 Pope Paul III granted this church to St. Ignatius of Loyola, founder of the Jesuits.
-He established in this church a conservatory to provide for the education of poor and homeless girls.
+He established in this church the Conservatorio di Santa Caterina della Rosa to provide for the education of poor and homeless girls.
 A few years later the Company became a Confraternity.
 Sponsored by Cardinal Federico Cesi, they decided to rebuild the church and name it "Santa Caterina dei Funari".
 It was built by Guidetto Guidetti between 1560 and 1564, together with Giacomo Barozzi da Vignola and Ottavio Mascherino (1524-1606).

+The adjoining convent was demolished in 1940 and never rebuilt.